 7. Why does TCI no longer offer Ultra-Rapid Detoxification (URD)?

 TCI performed over 300 URD procedures in a hospital and had no major complications.
 However, we find that this technique:

 - Is very expensive

 - Includes serious health risks

 So, we developed a new technique known as Accelerated Detoxification.
 This treatment type is just as successful as URD, but avoids its problems — and doesn’t require hospitalization.
-We have now performed over 1,600 Accelerated Detoxifications and find the technique is vastly superior to our experience with URD.
+We have now performed thousands of Accelerated Detoxifications since 2001 and find the technique is vastly superior to our experience with URD.